Charles "Chic" Sale: Legacy

-Although an obscure figure today, Sale was a well-known popular culture figure during the 1930s, and was often the subject of jokes by comedians like Groucho Marx, usually in reference to The Specialist.
+For many years "Chic Sale" was used as a euphemism for an outhouse, which Sale found unflattering, calling it "a terrible thing to have happen."
+Sale also became a well-known popular culture figure during the 1930s, and was often the butt of jokes by comedians like Groucho Marx, usually in reference to The Specialist.
 Sale is also mentioned as an aside late in the Marx Brothers film, Animal Crackers, in a conversation between Ravelli (Chico Marx) and Captain Spaulding.
-For many years—even after his death—"Chic Sale" was used as a euphemism for an outhouse.
-He is known to have found this unflattering, calling it "a terrible thing to have happen".